CassandraKrajcik/DrawerJs/README.md

 ## Contribute?

-If you want to contribute or just help with PR, please contact me!
+If you want to contribute or just help with PR, please contact me*

 ## Do you know our other JavaScript library?